SGCB/DMD-instalador/README.txt

 8: Exit

 The first step installs Askosi app in the server.
 All the files required are taken from the packages dir of the installer.
-The Servlet container is mandatory to be restarted.
+The Servlet container is mandatory to be restarted and the installer thereafter.

 The second step copies dspace configuraction file "dspace.cfg" and the cataloguing one "input-forms.xml" to a directory